A me piace così

-A me piace così is the debut studio album by Italian singer Emma released on October 19, 2010 by Universal Music.
-The record, preceded by the single "Con le nuvole", consists of twelve tracks, including a cover the song "La lontananza" by Domenico Modugno.
-In November is published "Special Edition" of the disc, which contains both the traces of A me piace cosi so that the traces of her debut EP Oltre, with the addition of two previously unreleased tracks: "L'amore che ho", scritta da Neffa and the cover of "(Sittin' On) The Dock of the Bay", sung with Craig David and also included in the digital version of David's album Signed Sealed Delivered (2010).
+A me piace così is the debut studio album by Italian singer Emma, released on 19 October 2010 by Universal Music Group.

+The record, preceded by the single "Con le nuvole", consists of twelve tracks, including a cover song of "La lontananza" by Domenico Modugno.
+In November, it was released a special reissue of the album, featuring the tracklist of A me piace cosi with the addition of all the tracks of the singer's debut extended play Oltre and two unreleased tracks: "L'amore che ho", written by Neffa and the cover of "(Sittin' On) The Dock of the Bay", performed with Craig David and also included in the digital version of David's album Signed Sealed Delivered (2010).

-The February 16, 2011, in conjunction with the participation of the singer in the Sanremo Music Festival 2011, a duet with Modà, was published Sanremo Edition album with a new cover, the song of Sanremo "Arriverà", plus two new songs "Io son per te l'amore" and "Per sempre".
-In May "Arriverà" is certified multiplatinum digital.
+In February 2011, following the participation of the singer during the Sanremo Music Festival 2011, her entry Arriverà", performed with Italian pop rock band Modà, was added in a Sanremo Special edition of the record, also featuring two new songs: the single "Io son per te l'amore" and "Per sempre".

 The album was certified Double platinum by the Federation of the Italian Music Industry.
-In Switzerland has reached its maximum with the 50th position of the Swiss Music Charts, remaining in the charts for the next three weeks.
+In Switzerland the album reached the 50th position of the Swiss Music Charts, remaining in the charts for the next three weeks.